manuelarceaguirre/Dynamic-Pricing-Qlearning/README.md

            VIZIO 39” FHD     216.77           73.04       12549.12
        VIZIO 70” 4K XHDR     867.00          113.94       72124.02
 ```

-## Future Work / Potential Extensions for this Replication
--   Further systematic exploration of the hyperparameter space for the Q-learning agent.
--   Implement a version of the `PricingEnvironment` with stochastic or dynamic changes to `base_demand` or `elasticity` to more closely investigate RL's adaptability as suggested by the paper.
--   If more details about the original paper's cost structure or traditional optimization setup become available, refine the replication accordingly.

 ## Repository Structure
 -   `src/`: Contains the Python source code for the environment, agent, and optimizer.